BarrRedKola/ovnt/README.md

    in the namespace (however, one may can hack those parts of the system as well).
 In order to achieve this, the easiest way is to go to Luci->System->Startup and look for transmission.
 Once found, click on the Enabled button to disable it.
    - openvpn-openssl (For OpenVPN)
+   - bc (for examining floating point RTT values for the VPN servers)
  - Further, but not recommended packages for occasional troubleshooting
    - tcpdump-mini (tracing packets/monitoring interfaces if something does not work)
    - nano (just for more comfortable text editing than vi)